01. What is beauty light?

 Laser Therapy can only be applied by a professional, who uses a carbon dioxide laser, to vaporise upper layers of the skin, so that new skin reforms, and is typically very invasive, painful and extremely costly with regards to other light treatments.

-31. How old do I have to be to use collagen bed?
+31. How old do I have to be to use beauty light bed?

 You must be eighteen (18) years of age or older.